kyma-project/hydroform/function/examples/README.md

 ## Docker

-Docker allow you to perform operation on the given resources: `run`.
+Docker allows you to perform the `run` operation on the given resources.

 See how the examples use specific libraries to [run resources](./cmd/docker/run/main.go).